© We are Explorers

 Tasmania’s own heart of darkness – brooding and utterly unforgiving – Tasmania’s West Coast is a place like no other, teetering on the edge of the known world.

-Include the West Coast Wilds in your self-drive road trip itinerary and uncover its secrets!
+Include the Western Wilds in your self-drive road trip itinerary and uncover its secrets!

 On the West Coast of Tasmania the indigenous palawa established an easy balance over tens of thousands of years.